web3/web3.js/docs/include_web3-module-abstract-method-class-reference.rst

 beforeExecution
 ***************

-This method will be executed before the JSON-RPC happens.
+This method will be executed before the JSON-RPC request happens.
 It provides the possibility to customize the given parameters or other properties of the current method.

 ==========